-- The development of kidney stones: these come about through the buildup of mineral salts and acid in the body.
+- The Development of Kidney Stones: these come about through the buildup of mineral salts and acid in the body.
 Calcium stones are the most common, and spinach could add to the collection of calcium oxalate.
 This is why people who suffer from gout issues and kidney problems are told to avoid spinach as much as possible.

-- Interference of Vitamin K1: spinach has high levels of vitamin K1, which leads to health blood clotting.
-Without this addition, we would be bleeding out all over the place and our wounds or cuts wouldn’t be able to mend themselves.
+- Interference of Vitamin K1: spinach has high levels of vitamin K1, which leads to blood clotting.
+Without this addition, we would be bleeding out all over the place, and our wounds or cuts wouldn’t be able to mend themselves.
 The bad news is that Vitamin K1, especially in such high doses, could react adversely with the medication we’re taking, especially if the latter is a blood thinner.
 If you’re currently taking any sort of medicine, show your prescription to the doctor and then ask them for an alternative or some guidelines.

 - Acidity Issues: Those who routinely suffer from gout, heartburn, and acidity might see an increase in their uncomfortable symptoms after eating spinach.
 They might even be advised to avoid all leafy vegetables in order to prevent a gout attack.

 At the end of the day, we have to think of spinach as being one of the most nutritious leafy greens available today.
-We might also consider similar options such as kale, but spinach is probably more familiar and easily accessible to most of the population.
+We might also consider similar options, such as kale, but spinach is probably more familiar and easily accessible to most of the population.

 After looking at the research and hearing about past experiences, it’s apparent that this vegetable can benefit our health in many ways.
-By consuming spinach more often, we can look forward to cleaning out oxidative stress, clear our vision, and generally lower our chances of dangerous conditions.
+By consuming spinach more often, we can look forward to cleaning out oxidative stress, clearing our vision, and generally lowering our chances of dangerous conditions.
 We may also have to learn how to cook spinach properly in order to retain its benefits.
 Other than that, we might also want to get used to consuming raw spinach by using it in smoothies, pizza toppings, etc.